-Today over 1.1 million peple live in the eight metro cities with Complete Streets or Livable Streets policies, covering 56% of the region’s population:
+Today, over 2 million people live in a community with a Complete Streets or Livable Streets policy, covering nearly 63% of the region’s population:

 - Lee’s Summit, MO (November 2010)